jery04/HULK-Compiler/README.md

 (*Havana University Language Kompilation*) and produces a native binary, going through the four classical phases: lexical analysis, syntactic analysis, semantic analysis, and C code generation.

+> NOTE: The definition of the HULK programming language, including its syntax, semantics, and all its features, can be found in the [official appendix](https://matcom.github.io/hulk/appendix-hulk-syntax.html).

 The project is structured as a single-pass monolithic pipeline: each phase consumes the output of the previous one and halts the flow as soon as it